 Curse of dimensionality

-The search for additive effects is performed in a singledimensional search space that is, our search is constrained to the number of markers in the experiment.
+The search for additive effects is performed in a single-dimensional search space; that is, our search is constrained to the number of markers in the experiment.
 In principle, searching for epistasis involves expanding from one dimension to two or more dimensions, thus the parameter space increases exponentially.
 This problem, where any signal becomes drowned out by the noise, is known as the "curse of dimensionality".
 There are several strategies that one can use to scan the genome for epistatic effects as discussed in the main text, but they typically involve expansion of the search space and a higher multiple testing penalty than is required for detecting non-epistatic effects.
 Therefore, in order to obtain the same power of detection as searching for additive effects, the sample size must increase and/or the variance explained by epistatic effects must be larger.

 Model complexity

 Modelling the additive effect of a SNP on a phenotype is achieved through a model that uses only one degree of freedom.
 However, for two loci there are four interaction terms (AxA, AxD, DxA, DxD), thus under the hypothesis that each of the four epistatic effects is equal in magnitude29,30,100 the model complexity for the statistical test increases.
-Comparing the power of detection between genetic loci of equal variance that comprise either additive effects or epistatic effects, the increased number of degrees of freedom used by the epistatic test will lead to a lessextreme P value despite capturing the same amount of variance as in the scenario for the additive test.
+Comparing the power of detection between genetic loci of equal variance that comprise either additive effects or epistatic effects, the increased number of degrees of freedom used by the epistatic test will lead to a less-extreme P value despite capturing the same amount of variance as in the scenario for the additive test.
 The simple way to overcome this problem is to increase the sample size.

 Replication